Brian Little: Aston Villa

+Within days of quitting Leicester, Little was confirmed as Villa's new manager.

-Eighteen months earlier, Aston Villa had finished runners-up in the first Premier League.
-When Little arrived they were at the foot of the division.
-A 1–1 draw with relegated Norwich City on the last day of the season meant that Little was successful in his bid to keep Villa in the Premiership.
+Villa had finished runners-up in the first Premier League 18 months earlier, but were now in the relegation battle.
+A 1–1 draw with relegated Norwich City on the last day of the season meant Villa's relegation battle had been won.

-Under Little, young players like Mark Bosnich and Ugo Ehiogu were now getting more first team chances, but Villa also made a large number of new signings between November 1994 and August 1995, including Gary Charles, Ian Taylor, Mark Draper and Savo Milošević.
-The new look Villa team gelled well, and 1995–96 was a successful season at Villa Park.
-The club finished fourth in the Premiership, reached the FA Cup semi-finals and won the Football League Cup with a 3–0 win over Leeds United at Wembley.
-Trinidad and Tobago striker Dwight Yorke had now firmly established himself as a potent goalscorer.
+Under Little, young players like Mark Bosnich (179) and Ugo Ehiogu (237) were now getting more first team chances, but Villa also made a large number of new signings between November 1994 and August 1995, including Ian Taylor (233), Mark Draper (120), Gary Charles (107) and Savo Milošević (90).
+The revamped, younger Villa team gelled well, and 1995–96 was a successful season at Villa Park.
+The club finished fourth in the Premiership, reached the FA Cup semi-finals and won the Football League Cup with a 3–0 win over Leeds United at Wembley, securing UEFA Cup qualification for the fourth time in six seasons.

 Villa qualified for the 1996–97 UEFA Cup and although they were knocked out at the first stage by Swedish side Helsingborg, they qualified for the 1997–98 competition after finishing fifth in the Premiership.
-In February 1998, Little resigned after just over three years as Aston Villa manager, with the club in the bottom half of the Premiership, the club's next manager John Gregory turning results around.
-They finished the season high enough for a UEFA Cup place.
+In February 1998, Little resigned after just over three years as Aston Villa manager, with the club in the bottom half of the Premiership.
+His successor John Gregory turned things around, with a seventh place finish clinching a UEFA Cup place.

 Stoke City

-Little was appointed manager of Stoke City in May 1998 and his appointment was met with approval from the club's supporters.
-Stoke in 1997–98 had moved from the Victoria Ground to the new all-seater Britannia Stadium but poor performances led to the side being relegated to the Second Division.
+Little was appointed manager of Stoke City in May 1998, just after their relegation to Division Two.
 Little arrived with the only objective was to gain an instant return to the First Division in 1998–99.
-Stoke began the season in fine form winning 14 of their first 20 matches and they sat well on top of the division.
+Stoke began the season in fine form winning 14 of their first 20 matches and they looked well placed for automatic promotion.
 However their form completely fell away after Christmas and won just seven matches from the remaining 26 and ended up finishing in 8th position.
 One of those defeats was a 2–0 loss against nine-men Millwall, which Little described as "the worst result in my twelve years in management".
 In July 1999 Little resigned and stated: "I have tried my best and the disappointment is very hard to take.
 I hope the supporters understand that it's best that I leave".